Consistent Validation for Predictive Methods in Spatial Settings

-We next provide a novel bound on the test-risk estimation error of $k$-nearest neighbors.
-We propose using a $k$-nearest neighbors estimator with $k$ chosen by optimizing our bound.
+We next provide a novel bound on the test risk estimation error of kNN.
+We propose using a kNN estimator with $k$ chosen by optimizing our bound.
 We show that our proposed estimator is consistent for test risk under infill asymptotics.
-Finally, we provide promising results for model selection but also discuss open challenges.
+We here focus on error estimation; in \cref{app:model-selection} we provide promising results for model selection and discuss open challenges.